Abandoned & Little-Known Airfields:

 A hangar is visible at bottom-left.

-The earliest photo which has been located showing Navarre Airport in operation was a 1949 aerial view (courtesy of Mike Denja).
+The earliest photo which has been located showing aircraft at Navarre Airport was a 1949 aerial view (courtesy of Mike Denja).

 It depicted Navarre as having 2 grass runways, with a few small buildings & 6 light single-engine aircraft on the southwest side.